EuracBiomedicalResearch/ifb_bioconductor_docker/README.md

 Bioconductor](https://github.com/Bioconductor/bioconductor_docker) with
 additional software needed at the Institute for Biomedicine from Eurac Research.

+This branch is related to the *RELEASE_3_12* tag from the Bioconductor docker.

 ## Additional software

 The docker container builds on the official Bioconductor docker container adding